Sourdough tomato, basil and garlic bread step-by-step recipe with photos.

 The recipe here makes two loaves of bread.
 You may half it or double it as per your need.

 Make sure the starter is active.
 The night before you plan to make the dough, take the starter from the fridge and feed it in a 1:1:1 ratio of starter:flour:water.
-See the detailed process here.
+See the detailed process on how to activate sourdough starter here.

 It is important to note that the time taken for the starter to activate depends on many factors.
 For example, the ambient temperature, the nature of the starter itself, etc. If your starter activates at a much faster rate, you can activate it the same day you are making the dough.
 Or, you can either use less starter or cold water to slow down the activation.